-Angus Mackay was born and raised in Glasgow.
+Angus Mackay was born on 12 July 1923 and raised in Glasgow.
 He joined the RAF in 1943 aged 20.
 He was sent to Canada to complete his flying training before being posted to operational duties as a fighter pilot over occupied Europe.
 First flying Typhoons, later Tempest Mk.
 Vs with 174 Squadron.

 W/O Mackay and his crash landed Tempest Mk.
 II EG-S (PR853) at Kladow near Berlin.

 P1 Angus Mackay, Meteor IV RA457, at Horsham, St Faith in August 1948.

 For an 80th birthday treat, Angus Mackay spent a “very memorable day” visiting one of his old squadrons, No 16,

 then at RAF Coltishall, and spent time in a Jaguar and “flew” the simulator.